-The school reserves the right to deny requests to administer medications.
 The school must be notified through the School Nurse of any health concerns, allergies, or chronic medical conditions (i.e., Asthma).
 Parents are encouraged to also notify the School Nurse of any treatments or prescription medications administered to the student at home that could impact the student academic performance.
 If your student has had or is having a reaction to a known allergen, inform the School Nurse of your treatment plan.
 If a medication is used to treat the reaction, there must be appropriate instructions and medications on hand in the clinic.
-Appropriate arrangements must be made via the School Nurse for taking medication when your student is on a field trip.
+Appropriate arrangements must be made for taking medication when your student is on a field trip via the School Nurse.